• Skip to primary navigation

 1. Mix ingredients.
 In a large mixing bowl, add all the pudding ingredients – 1 cup of raisins, 1 cup of golden raisins (sultanas), 1 cup of self-rising flour, 1 cup of breadcrumbs, 1 cup of light brown sugar, 1 cup of frozen and grated butter, 2 teaspoons of mixed spice, 1 cup of whole milk, and 1 large, room temperature egg.

 2. Transfer.
-Mix until very well combined, then transfer into a generously buttered pudding bowl or heat safe bowl (the bowl should be roughly 1.5-quart capacity).
-Use a spatula to level the top of the pudding and gently pack into the bowl.
+Mix until very well combined, then transfer into a generously buttered pudding bowl or heat-safe bowl (the bowl should be roughly 1.5-quart capacity).
+Use a spatula to level the top of the pudding and gently pack it into the bowl.

 3. Prep for steaming.
 After the pudding is in the bowl, butter the bottom side of two sheets of aluminum foil then secure them over the bowl – leave the center pleated, creased, or tented over the pudding to allow for rising.
 Then, tie the aluminum foil in place with butcher twine then place the bowl into a large pan.

 4. Steam pudding.
-To steam the pudding, fill the steaming pan with water, enough so that it reaches up just a bit over halfway up the sides of your bowl of pudding.
-Cover and bring the water to a low simmer, then steam 2 ½ hours (Check the water level occasionally and add more hot water to keep the level at the same point on your bowl).
+To steam the pudding, fill the steaming pan with water, enough so that it reaches just a bit over halfway up the sides of your bowl of pudding.
+Cover and bring the water to a low simmer, then steam for 2½ hours (*Check the water level occasionally and add more hot water to keep the level at the same point on your bowl).

 • You can include up to 1 cup of crushed walnuts, pecans, almonds, or hazelnuts.

-• You can then put the butter in the fridge to prevent it melting too much if you’re doing this before-hand.
+• You can then put the butter in the fridge to prevent it from melting too much if you’re doing this beforehand.

 🥡 Storing